 Seeing Gdansk Old Town today, it’s quite unbelievable to learn that 90% of Gdansk (known at the time as the “Free City of Danzig”) was destroyed in World War II.

 But Poland set about to restore its Baltic port city, and Gdansk Old Town was rebuilt during the 1950s and 1960s.

-We also associate it with a beautiful Old Town.
+We now also associate it with a lovely Old Town in Europe.

 Indeed, Gdansk is one of the reasons to visit Poland!

 What to see in Gdansk, Poland

 Check out these photos of Gdansk Old Town.

 Don’t they make you want to go?